University of Oxford: Students

+In 1827, a major review of the university's statutes, some over 500 years old, was conducted.
+Among the changes made at this time was the removal of the requirement that students swear an oath of enmity towards an Oxford townsman Henry Symeonis, who was found guilty of murdering an Oxford student in the mid-13th century.

 Before reforms in the early 19th century, the curriculum at Oxford was notoriously narrow and impractical.
-Sir Spencer Walpole, a historian of contemporary Britain and a senior government official, had not attended any university.
+Sir Spencer Walpole, a historian of contemporary Great Britain and a senior government official, had not attended any university.
 He said, "Few medical men, few solicitors, few persons intended for commerce or trade, ever dreamed of passing through a university career."
 He quoted the Oxford University Commissioners in 1852 stating: "The education imparted at Oxford was not such as to conduce to the advancement in life of many persons, except those intended for the ministry."
 Nevertheless, Walpole argued:

-Out of the students who matriculated in 1840, 65% were sons of professionals (34% were Anglican ministers).
+Of the students who matriculated in 1840, 65% were sons of professionals (34% were Anglican ministers).
 After graduation, 87% became professionals (59% as Anglican clergy).
 Out of the students who matriculated in 1870, 59% were sons of professionals (25% were Anglican ministers).
 After graduation, 87% became professionals (42% as Anglican clergy).

-M. C. Curthoys and H. S. Jones argue that the rise of organised sport was one of the most remarkable and distinctive features of the history of the universities of Oxford and Cambridge in the late 19th and early 20th centuries.
+M. C. Curthoys and H. S. Jones argue that the rise of organised sport was one of the most remarkable and distinctive features of the history of the universities of Oxford and Cambridge during the late 19th and early 20th centuries.
 It was carried over from the athleticism prevalent at the public schools such as Eton, Winchester, Shrewsbury, and Harrow.